 “Research Chairs are awarded to outstanding researchers acknowledged by their peers as world leaders in their respective fields.
 Chairholders advance the frontiers of knowledge in their fields, not only through their own work, but also by teaching and supervising students and coordinating the work of other researchers.”
 (Source: Canada Research Chairs).

-Fifteen researchers hold research chairs.
+Sixteen researchers hold research chairs.

 - Dr. Olivier F. Bertrand: International Chair in Interventional Cardiology and the Transradial Approach

 - Dr. Sébastien Bonnet: Canadian Research Chair in Vascular Remodeling Diseases